 - Does it have a burglar alarm?
 Use your bargaining powers to get one.
 It is in the agent's/landlord's interest as well as your own.

 - Does it have a smoke detector?

 Gas Safe Register is the official list of gas engineers who are qualified to work safely and legally on gas appliances.
+It has replaced CORGI registration.
 Only a Gas Safe registered engineer should fit, fix or service gas appliances.

 Landlords have responsibilities for gas safety.
 By law your landlord must keep all gas appliances supplied for you to use in good condition.
 They must arrange for a Gas Safe registered engineer to carry out a gas safety check on them every 12 months and provide you with a copy of the landlord’s gas safety record.